-Top AI Achievements of 2024 (part 1)
+Top AI Achievements of 2025 (part 1)

-Without further ado, let’s begin!
+Without further ado, let’s see what has AI accomplished so far?

 DALL-E-3 and improved image generation

 How does it work?
 Building on the same framework as its predecessors, DALL-E-3 combines a large dataset of paired text and images with autoregressive transformers.
 Like natural language models, the model interprets input sequences as tokens, which it then uses to create or modify images.
 For instance, inpainting makes use of this tokenization to alter only specific areas of the image while maintaining the overall image’s coherence.
-DALL-E-3 can produce intricate and imaginative images from natural language descriptions because it has been trained on billions of text-image pairs.
+DALL-E-3 can produce intricate and imaginative images from nlp services descriptions because it has been trained on billions of text-image pairs.

 Why is it innovative?
 By improving image editing accuracy and expanding its capacity to manage intricate, sophisticated requests, DALL-E-3 expands on the innovation.
 It is perfect for real-world applications where customization is required because of the new inpainting functionality.
 Even in extremely strange situations, DALL-E-3 may produce visuals with unparalleled coherence, detail, and inventiveness because of transformer-based approaches, as opposed to GAN-based models.
 The model can produce entirely original visuals, which could help digital artists with problems like copyright infringement.

 Use Cases: Because of its outstanding performance, DALL-E-3 has lots of use cases.
-It can be used in advertising, publishing, journalism, social media, etc., to create all types of illustrations: from mock-ups to complete designs.
+Biggest AI achievements can be used in advertising, publishing, journalism, social media, etc., to create all types of illustrations: from mock-ups to complete designs.
 DALL-E might even solve the problem of copyrighting, as it can create unique images for any purpose, whether it is for a school project, a musical album cover, or an advertising campaign.
 Finally, this model can generate design ideas: there is no need to draw sketches anymore; you can simply write your thoughts as a text and choose the best option DALL-E -3 produces.
 For example, being a furniture designer, wouldn’t you find some of those armchairs in the shape of a Rubik’s cube awesome?

 Companies that use it: DALL-E-3 is integrated into Microsoft’s new graphic design tool, Microsoft Designer, which allows users to generate high-quality social media posts, invitations, and other visual content.
 DALL-E is also used in Bing Image Creator to help users generate images when web results fall short.